 Visiting Castaway Cay

-Disney’s Castaway Cay may be a tiny island in the Caribbean, but it is packed with tons of kid friendly activities like waterslides, bike trails, parasailing, fishing, and wildlife encounters.
+Disney’s Castaway Cay may be a tiny island in the Caribbean, but it is packed with tons of kid friendly activities like water parks, waterslides, bike trails, parasailing, fishing, and wildlife encounters.
 Make the most of your visit by taking the complimentary tram to the right beach.
 Family Beach is closest to the ship and a great choice for wee ones.
 Families with teens may want to head to Sports Beach for beach volleyball and tetherball.

 Your stateroom key is the most important accessory you’ll need on the island (in addition to sunscreen), as you can pay for souvenirs and any food or alcohol items with it.
 Plus you’ll need it to reboard the ship when the day is done.
 Colleen Lanin, TravelMamas

 A secret tip that not many people know about is that on a Disney Cruise, you can get character autographs without waiting in line and create a unique keepsake.
 Here’s what you do: buy a frame that has a large white/blank space and bring colorful permanent markers.
 On the first or second day of your cruise, drop off the blank frame and markers at the Concierge Desk and ask them to please have the characters sign it.
 They will ask you for your stateroom, but there is no cost.
 They will tell you when to pick it up or call you when it’s ready.
 Once it is done, make sure you have nice photo of your cruise to place in the frame, and you have created a very cheap unique photo memory of your Disney Cruise with little effort.
 Margie DQ, DQ Family Travel